JenniferShola/JenniferShola.github.io/_posts/2020-10-28-azure-computing-costs.md

   - Computing Costs
 ---

 This is a follow up to the blog post about containerized flows using docker and azure.
-Please read about it [here](https://jennifershola.github.io/technologies/starter-ml-on-docker-and-azure).
+Please read about it (updated link coming soon!).

 In my last blog post, I gave some background on some of the technical challenges we're facing in the Open AI scholars program.
 Specifically, the scholars are conducting research projects as part of the program and we wanted to create a system that made development on GPUs accessible and easy, while limiting the amount of computing costs we consume.
 GPUs are expensive toys and no one wants to blow through a 6 month allotment  of computing costs in 2!

 I posed the [question](https://jennifershola.github.io/technologies/starter-ml-on-docker-and-azure#how-can-i-use-containers-to-minimize-computing-costs), how can I use containers to minimize computing costs while developing deep learning models on GPUs?
-The starter code for deep learning development has been updated [here.](https://github.com/JenniferShola/deep-learning-starter) Here is a breakdown of that solution.
+The starter code for deep learning development has been updated (updated link coming soon).
+Here is a breakdown of that solution.

 ### Structuring The Development Environment